 I once got a frantic call from one of my manager’s in Wandering River, Alberta (Google It).
 She said a bear was at the drive thru.
 I was over 300 KM’s away.
 So I asked her, what did he order?
 She didn’t like that but the video at the Xmas party brought a few snickers.
 An RCMP officer just happened to show up and no-one was hurt – the young bear just thought the burgers smelled really good. – Michael Coulter

 Went to do inventory and had a swarm of killer bees invading the store, cancelled the inventory that day had to call the RM very early in the AM and tell him the news. – Mary Jo Finn

 Bees are not enough?
 What about Flying termites?

 How about getting a frantic call from the GM saying there is suddenly a flying termite issue.
 I walked in 90 minutes later (driving quickly) to a swarm of flying termites….thousands!
 Almost turned around and walked out, Almost.
 We closed for 5 days, discarded all product and started over again. – Paul Manley

-Being a District Manager is not for the faint of heart, but at least they have great stories!
+Being a District Manager is not for the faint of heart, but they do have great stories!